Shah-imran/Craiglist-Automatic-Poster-with-Python/README.md

 # Craiglist-Automatic-Poster-with-Python
-This application does automatic add posting on craigslist with selenium and luminati proxy api
+This application does automatic ad posting on craigslist with selenium and luminati proxy api